-The Land Trust had unrestricted and donor-restricted restricted net assets during the year ended June 30, 2020.
+The Land Trust had net assets with and without donor restrictions during the year ended June 30, 2021.

-Estimates
+Use of Estimates

 The preparation of financial statements in conformity with U.S. generally accepted accounting principles requires management to make estimates and assumptions that affect certain reported amounts and disclosures.
 Accordingly, actual results could differ from those estimates.